 “You can learn a technique, but you can only develop passion through dedication, love, pride, and respect for your work.”- Piero Bambi

-We have recently redesigned and enlarged our HQ near Florence with a focus on beauty and playfulness.
-Amongst other employees’ benefits, there is a playroom for children with wooden toys shaped like coffee machines, a gym with a personal trainer, a thinking space for creative projects, and three kitchens for cooking or warming our meals.
+Also, we have recently redesigned and enlarged our HQ near Florence with a focus on beauty and playfulness.
+There is a playroom for children with wooden toys shaped like coffee machines, a gym with a personal trainer, a thinking space for creative projects, and three kitchens for cooking or warming our meals.
 Coffee trees and a vertical garden add a touch of green to the common areas.

-Does that mean that the workers have the same opportunity to switch department?
+Do the workers have the same opportunity to switch department?

 Interact with La Marzocco: